tronross/lotide/README.md

 ### tail
 tail returns a shallow copy of the tail of the input array, leaving the input array unchanged.

+### without
+without takes a source array and an array of elements to remove, and returns a shallow copy of the array with the elements removed.

 ## Tests
+##### Tests implemented via mocha and chai.
+If a function is not referred to below, it is tested via assertion code from this lotide library implementation.

 ### assertEqualTest
 Test code to compare (identical and different) strings, numbers, and booleans; additional test for type coercion.